 Up-and-Down

-An up-and-down is getting the ball into the hole in two strokes from just off the green — one chip or pitch (the "up") followed by one putt (the "down") — a key measure of short-game efficiency.
+An up-and-down is getting the ball into the hole in two strokes from just off the green.
+This means one chip or pitch (the "up") followed by one putt (the "down").
+This means a key measure of short-game efficiency.

-Up-and-down describes successfully holing out in two total strokes when the ball has missed the green: one recovery shot (a chip, pitch, or bunker shot — the "up," bringing the ball onto the green) followed by a single putt (the "down").
-Up-and-down percentage — the rate at which a golfer converts these opportunities — is one of the most commonly tracked short-game statistics and a strong indicator of how well a player scrambles to protect par or better after missing a green.
+Up-and-down describes successfully holing out in two total strokes when the ball has missed the green.
+This means one recovery shot (a chip, pitch, or bunker shot.
+This means the "up," bringing the ball onto the green) followed by a single putt (the "down").
+Up-and-down percentage.
+This means the rate at which a golfer converts these opportunities.
+This means is one of the most commonly tracked short-game statistics and a strong indicator of how well a player scrambles to protect par or better after missing a green.

-The skill of getting up-and-down blends two distinct components that often get lumped together: proximity control on the chip or pitch (leaving a makeable putt distance, not necessarily holing the recovery shot itself) and then converting that resulting putt.
-A golfer who consistently leaves recovery shots within 4 to 6 feet of the hole will convert a high percentage of up-and-downs even without an outstanding putting stroke, because short putts are made at a high rate by nearly any skill level; a golfer whose recovery shots scatter widely faces much longer, lower-percentage second putts regardless of how good their putting stroke is in isolation.
+The skill of getting up-and-down blends two distinct components that often get lumped together.
+This means proximity control on the chip or pitch (leaving a makeable putt distance, not necessarily holing the recovery shot itself) and then converting that resulting putt.
+A golfer who reliably leaves recovery shots within 4 to 6 feet of the hole will convert a high percentage of up-and-downs even without an outstanding putting stroke.
+This is.
+This is because short putts are made at a high rate by nearly any skill level.
+A golfer whose recovery shots scatter widely faces much longer, lower-percentage second putts regardless of how good their putting stroke is in isolation.

-Up-and-down percentage varies meaningfully by lie and location — a bunker up-and-down is generally harder than one from a clean lie in the fairway rough just off the green — which is why serious statistical tracking sometimes breaks the number down by situation rather than reporting one blended rate.
+Up-and-down percentage varies meaningfully by lie and location.
+This means a bunker up-and-down is generally harder than one from a clean lie in the fairway rough just off the green.
+This means which is why serious statistical tracking sometimes breaks the number down by situation rather than reporting one blended rate.
 As a single overall number, up-and-down percentage remains one of the clearest, most actionable measures of short-game quality a recreational golfer can track across a season.

 Example

-A player misses the green short-right on a par 4, chips to 5 feet, and holes the putt — a textbook up-and-down that saves par despite missing the green in regulation.
+A player misses the green short-right on a par 4, chips to 5 feet, and holes the putt.
+This means a textbook up-and-down that saves par despite missing the green in regulation.

 Why it matters